-Dementia, a condition reported in people for since 1906 when it was discovered by Alois Alzheimer.
+Dementia is a condition reported in people since 1906 when it was discovered by Alois Alzheimer.
 Before the 20th century it was a considered a relatively rare condition, due to the fact that people rarely lived to “old age”.

 In the century since then, scientists have made significant advancements in understanding how Alzheimer’s affects the brain and have learnt ways to help improve the quality of life for individuals diagnosed and their families.

-The incidence of dementia increases as we grow older, from the age of sixty-five years, 1 in 10 people are reported to be diagnosed.
-With a significant increase at the age of eighty-five years to 3 in 10 people.
+The incidence of dementia increases as we grow older, from the age of 65 years, 1 in 10 people are reported to be diagnosed – with a significant increase at the age of 85 years to 3 in 10 people.

 Before we talk through the different types of dementia, let’s first make sure you are aware of what we mean by “dementia”.
 Dementia is the umbrella term used to describe a collection of symptoms that are caused by the disorders impacting the brain.
-Rather it does not refer to one specific disease instead a number of symptoms associated with a number of different neurological conditions.
+Rather, it does not refer to one specific disease, but instead a number of symptoms associated with a number of different neurological conditions.

 People with dementia will experience changes with their thinking, ability to perform everyday tasks and behaviour.
 The extent to which people experience these symptoms will vary from person to person.

-Video Caption: Understand Alzheimer’s Disease in 3 Minutes an easy to understand video that describes the progression of Alzheimer’s Disease – by TenderRoseHomeCare
+Understand Alzheimer’s Disease in 3 Minutes is an easy-to-understand video that describes the progression of Alzheimer’s Disease – by TenderRoseHomeCare

-The three most common types of dementia are listed below, we have provide an overview of the prevalence in Australia and what symptoms may be observed.
+The 3 most common types of dementia are listed below, and we have provided an overview of the prevalence in Australia and what symptoms may be observed.

-The most known common form of dementia affects up to 70 percent of all people diagnosed.
+The most common form of dementia affects up to 70% of all people diagnosed.
 This condition may initially be observed in subtle memory lapses until it worsens over time and eventually gets in the way of the person’s everyday living.

 Mild symptoms of Alzheimer’s disease include trouble remembering things and systematising thoughts.
-The person over time will start to find it more difficulty in remembering names, recent events and dialogues.
+The person over time will start to find it more difficult to remember names, recent events and dialogues.
 Later symptoms that can often proceed for some people are: depression, apathy, social withdrawal, mood swings, irritability and aggressiveness, change in sleeping habits, wandering, loss of inhibitions, and delusion such as the belief that something is stolen.

-Vascular dementia, the second most common form of dementia, which may account for 15-20 percent of people with a diagnosis.
+Vascular dementia is the second most common form of dementia and may account for 15-20% of people with a diagnosis.
 Vascular dementia is a generic term associated with problems involving thought processes caused by damage to the brain due to chronic reduced blood flow to the brain.
-It can often result from a stroke or number of mini strokes.
+It can often result from a stroke or a number of mini strokes.
 Strokes, however, do not always result in vascular dementia.

-It is thought for 50 percent of people diagnosed with vascular dementia is a result from high blood pressure.
+It is thought for 50% of people diagnosed with vascular dementia is a result from high blood pressure.

 Symptoms of vascular dementia include confusion, disorientation, agitation, trouble in speaking or understanding speech, and vision loss.
-Many of this symptoms however are likely to occur after a major stroke and such symptoms depend on what part of the brain is affected.
-If the frontal lobe is affected, symptoms may manifested through behaviour and personality.
+Many of these symptoms, however, are likely to occur after a major stroke and such symptoms depend on what part of the brain is affected.
+If the frontal lobe is affected, symptoms may manifest through behaviour and personality.
 If the affected part is the temporal lobe, the problem is with memory, language skills and speech.

-Lewy body dementia affecting approximately 10 percent of Australian’s diagnosed with dementia and covers up to 20 percent of dementia cases worldwide.
-This form of dementia has many similarities to alzheimer’s disease, lewy body disease is caused by death of nerve cells and degeneration in the brain.
-The name comes from the presence of abnormal spherical structures, called lewy bodies.
+Lewy body dementia affects approximately 10% of Australian’s diagnosed with dementia and accounts for up to 20% of dementia cases worldwide.
+This form of dementia has many similarities to Alzheimer’s disease, but Lewy body disease is caused by the death of nerve cells and degeneration in the brain.
+The name comes from the presence of abnormal spherical structures, called Lewy bodies.
 Brain changes noted with this type of dementia involve the clumping of protein in the brain called alpha-synuclein.

-While it is beyond cure, early diagnosis can give way to an early treatment that may boost up the patient’s quality of life.
+While it is beyond a cure, early diagnosis can give way to an early treatment that may boost the patient’s quality of life.

-Symptoms of lewy body dementia that can be observed are hallucinations, delusions, mood swings, depression, and insomnia.
-People with lewy body dementia can notice slowed motor skills, rigid muscles and stiff limbs.
-Additionally they may have trouble judging distances and directions; as a consequence, they often fall and get lost in previously familiar environments.
+Symptoms of Lewy body dementia that can be observed are hallucinations, delusions, mood swings, depression, and insomnia.
+People with Lewy body dementia might notice slowed motor skills, rigid muscles and stiff limbs.
+Additionally, they may have trouble judging distances and directions; as a consequence, they often fall and get lost in previously familiar environments.

 Understanding the complexities of Dementia can be quite a challenge but ACRC’s Dementia Care Help Sheet

-can provide you with more information on the different dementia’s, 10 Signs of Alzheimer’s and Worried about your memory?
+can provide you with more information on the different types of dementia, 10 Signs of Alzheimer’s and Worried about your memory?